Skip to main content

 Deleting a category will cascade-delete all its sub-categories.
 However, offers are unlinked (their categoryId and subCategoryId are set to null) rather than deleted, preserving historical data and interaction history.

 Deleting a sub-category unlinks its offers in the same way — offers are preserved but lose their sub-category association.
+Here is a summary of what happens at each level:

 Creating a Category